 “When thou sittest to eat with a ruler, consider diligently what [is] before thee: And put a knife to thy throat, if thou be a man given to appetite.
 Be not desirous of his dainties: for they are deceitful meat.
 Labour not to be rich: cease from thine own wisdom.
 Wilt thou set thine eyes upon that which is not? for riches certainly make themselves wings; they fly away as an eagle toward heaven.
 Eat thou not the bread of him that hath an evil eye, neither desire thou his dainty meats: For as he thinketh in his heart, so is he: Eat and drink, saith he to thee; but his heart is not with thee.
 The morsel which thou hast eaten shalt thou vomit up, and lose thy sweet words.
 (Proverbs 23:1-8)

-In going out of his way to remain separate from Babylon’s system of socialist benefits, Daniel consecrates himself to God to be his provider instead.
+In going out of his way to remain separate from Babylon’s system of socialist benefits, Daniel consecrates himself to God to be his provider instead, and thereby endeavors to sidestep the inevitable judgment owed to those who make drunken covenants with civil rulers.
 These worldly benefits are a snare that change men, making them always hungry and never full, twisted by covetousness and lust for their neighbor’s goods, which in turn makes them emaciated because their neighbor covets their goods in return, all through the mechanism of bureaucracy and civil extortion.
 This is the deal with the devil that forfeits one’s soul, making one immoral, on the slippery slope of continued destruction.
 By Daniel’s obedience, God sustains him, keeps him healthy, and obviously set apart from those cannibals who sit at the king’s table.
 His healthy face remains a reflection of his moral character, and the benefits he receives from God are supernatural.

 To further compound this point, in Daniel 2:25, he is referred to as a “captive” or “exile” of Judah.
 Often throughout scripture, this concept is coupled with the word “stranger” which sometimes means “resident” or “alien” as opposed to “citizen” and sometimes means “without a share,” as in possesses no entitlement to the strange nation’s provision.
 This is the quintessential meaning of “being in the world and not of the world.”